jobbet/nxt/README.md

 nxt
 ===

+#  ----------------------------------------------------------------------------
+#  "THE NXT-WARE LICENSE" NXT: 13570469120032392161 (Revision: 25519)
+#  j0b <gemeni@gmail.com> wrote this file.
+As long as you retain this notice you
+#  can do whatever you want with this stuff.
+IF you think this stuff is worth it,
+#  you can send me NXT, my public key is above.
+#  ----------------------------------------------------------------------------

 Simple install and update script for NXT-Client on GNU/Linux (Debian and Ubuntu).

+INSTALL

-git clone https://github.com/jobbet && cd jobbet/nxt/ && ./nxt_install install
+1. git clone https://github.com/jobbet && cd jobbet/nxt

-                                                         ./nxt_install update
+2. ./nxt_install install (this will install the latest version of NXT-Client If you want a different version, specify that as second argument, e.g.

-You can also specify desired version, e.g. ./nxt_install install 0.5.7
+   ./nxt_install install 0.5.7
-                                           ./nxt_install update 0.5.7
-If you do not specify any version, it will install or update to the latest version.

-Thats it.
+   The client is downloaded from the public source for nxt-client software.
+   During install the client software validates against known sha256sum hash.

+3. Installation done

+UPDATE

+1. cd jobbet/nxt && ./nxt_install update (this will update to the latest client version) For a different version, ./nxt_install update 0.5.7

+   Be sure to stop you client before updating.
+If you already have an installation of this software, the script will issue an /etc/init.d/nxtclient stop.
+So you do not have to think about in that case.

 j0b